 - Pay attention to the signs; they’re there for you.

-For more information on Brundage Mountain’s backcountry, check out our Backcountry Safety page or consider a guided backcountry experience with Brundage SnowCat Adventures.
+For more information on Brundage Mountain’s Idaho backcountry skiing and snowboarding, check out our Backcountry Safety page or consider a guided backcountry experience with Brundage SnowCat Adventures.
 It’s more affordable than you think!